Manikandan0328/RS-Employee-Management/README.md

     react-icons
     react-hot-toast

-These are used for routing, calendar inputs, icons, and toast notifications.
+These are used for routing, calendar inputs, icons, and toast notifications. still getting error make uploades folder in backend directory.

 ##Screenshots
 <br/> <br/>